-$$NeverFrozen(doy) = \sum{i=doy-15}^{doy+15} Freeze AMSR_flag(i)$$
+$$NeverFrozen(doy) = \sum{i=doy-15}^{doy+15} Freeze \AMSR \flag(i)$$

-$$NF mask = (NF == 0)$$ (7)
+$$NF \mask = (NF == 0)$$ (9)

-$$NeverThawed(doy) = \sum{i=doy-15}^{doy+15} Thaw AMSR flag(i)$$
+$$NeverThawed(doy) = \sum{i=doy-15}^{doy+15} Thaw \AMSR \flag(i)$$

-$$NT mask = (NT == 0)$$ (8)
+$$NT \mask = (NT == 0)$$ (10)

+The masks were resampled at weekly intervals and applied to the SMAP freeze/thaw mitigation.
 While these additional processing steps do not remove all false flags, they substantially reduce obviously false flags without relying on ancillary surface temperature information.
+The combined mask helps in reducing potential false alarms in both winter and summer periods.

-Figure 5.
-Example never thawed (left) and never frozen (right) masks for 1 January and 29 July.
+Figure 7.
+Example never thawed (left) and never frozen (right) masks for selected winter (calendar week 1) and summer (week 26) periods.

-4.2 PRACTICAL CONSIDERATIONS
+4.2 Practical Considerations

-4.2.1 ANCILLARY DATA AVAILABILITY/CONTINUITY
+4.2.1 Ancillary Data Availability/Continuity

 Ancillary datasets are used to (1) support initialization of the references and updating of the thresholds employed in the algorithm, (2) set flags that indicate potential problem regions, and (3) define masks where no retrievals should be performed.
-Ancillary datasets of inland open water, permanent ice and snow, and urban areas are used to derive masks so that no retrievals occur over these regions.
+Ancillary datasets of inland open water, permanent ice and snow, and urban dominant grid cells are used to derive FT retrieval quality flags.
 Ancillary datasets of mountainous areas, fractional open water cover, and precipitation are used to derive flags so that a confidence interval can be associated with the retrieval.
 A primary source for each of the above ancillary parameters was selected.
 These data are common to all algorithms using that specific parameter.
-All ancillary datasets are resampled to a spatial scale and geographic projection that matches the L3_FT_P and L3_FT_P_E products in accordance with the guidelines of the SMAP ADT/SDT/ST. These data will be archived in a shared master file of ancillary data to ensure consistency across the SMAP data processing and algorithm product array.
+All ancillary datasets are resampled to a spatial scale and geographic projection that matches the L3\FT\P and L3\FT\P\E products in accordance with the guidelines of the SMAP ADT/SDT/ST. These data are archived in a shared master file of ancillary data to ensure consistency across the SMAP data processing and algorithm product array.

-Ancillary datasets used for L3_FT_P data processing were in place prior to launch, with no need for periodic updates during post-launch operations.
-A continuous surface map of fractional area of open water was used to represent fractional water coverage within a grid consistent with the resolution and projection of the L3_FT_P and L3_FT_P_E products.
+Ancillary datasets used for L3\FT\P data processing were in place prior to launch, with no need for periodic updates during post-launch operations.
+A spatially continuous, but temporally static surface map of fractional area of open water was used to represent fractional water coverage within a grid, consistent with the resolution and projection of the L3\FT\P and L3\FT\P\E products.
 No further freeze/thaw data processing will occur for grid cells within masked regions.
-For the L3_FT_P and L3_FT_P_E development, the lake fraction threshold within a grid cell was set to 50%.
-Determination of a physically-based lake fraction will be finalized for the validated L3_FT_P release.
-Table 4 lists the ancillary data to be employed in support of L3_FT_P and L3_FT_P_E production.
-Similar ancillary data were used for production of the SMAP radar L3_FT_A product.
+For the L3\FT\P and L3\FT\P\E development, a grid cell lake fraction of 50% was set as a maximum threshold for the freeze/thaw retrieval, while grid cells with higher lake fractions were masked.
+Table 5 lists the ancillary data employed in support of L3\FT\P and L3\FT\P\E production.
+Similar ancillary data were used for production of the SMAP radar L3\FT\A product.
 Ancillary data sets are described in separate documents for each data set.